 Saws and Axes.
 Not everyone rides where they might come across a downed tree in the trail, but I recommend carrying one if you are riding near timber or brush at all.
 A saw and/or an axe is a crucial item on my list of items to carry to be prepared in the event of an accident when you may need to build a fire.
-Although I don’t load my axe or saw in my saddlebag (folding saws usually do fit, but I carry a full size pack saw), how to balance its weight on my saddle is mentioned in Loading your Saddlebags.
+Although I don’t load my axe or saw in my saddlebag (folding saws usually do fit, but I carry a full size pack saw), how to balance its weight on a riding saddle is mentioned here.

 Hobbles.
 I have found horse hobbles to be another useful item on the trail.
 Cowboys used to always have a set of leather hobbles attached to their saddle so that no matter where they stopped on the trail, they could safely keep their horse from running off.
 You can’t always find a spot with the perfect tree to tie your horse to.
 These days, hobbles are also made from lightweight neoprene and nylon and won’t add much weight to your load.